kyma-project/kyma/components/application-gateway/README.md

 ### Contract between the Application Gateway and the Console Backend Service

-The Console Backend Service must check the status of the Application Gateway instance that represents the Remote Environment.
+The Console Backend Service must check the status of the Application Gateway instance that represents the Application.
 In the current solution, the Console Backend Service iterates through services to find those which match the criteria, and then uses the health endpoint to determine the status.
 The Console Backend Service has the following obligatory requirements:
-- The Kubernetes service uses the `application` key, with the value as the name of the remote environment.
+- The Kubernetes service uses the `application` key, with the value as the name of the Application.
 - The Kubernetes service contains one port with the `http-api-port` name.
 The system uses this port for the status check.
 - Find the Kubernetes service in the `kyma-integration` Namespace.
 You can change its location in the `console-backend-service` chart configuration.
 - The `/v1/health` endpoint returns a status of `HTTP 200`.
 Any other status code indicates the service is not healthy.